shopware/docs/guides/hosting/installation-updates/cluster-setup.md

 This feature is available starting with Shopware version 6.5.5.0
 {% endhint %}

 Use the Shopware-provided Health Check API (`/api/_info/health-check`) to monitor the health of your Shopware app server.
-It runs http status 200 when the Shopware Application is working and 50x when it is not.
+It runs HTTP status `200` when the Shopware Application is working and `50x` when it is not.
 For docker, you can use: `HEALTHCHECK CMD curl --fail http://localhost/api/_info/health-check || exit 1`

 ## Performance tweaks